chrisdavidmills/mdn-calendar/README.md

 # mdn-calendar
-A quick and diry mockup of what an MDN editorial calendar might look like.
+A quick and dirty mockup of what an MDN editorial calendar might look like.